Op deze pagina

 We are the NVHP, the Dutch patient association for everyone with a congenital bleeding disorder.
 We have approximately 1,100 members and donors and were founded in 1971 as the 'Nederlandse Vereniging van Hemofilie Patiënten' (Dutch Association of Hemophilia Patients).
 We are independent, proactive, knowledgeable through experience and reliable.

-Our goal is to improve the quality of life for people with a bleeding disorder.
-For over fifty years, we have been doing this with enthusiastic and dedicated volunteers in our board and working groups, who focus on our three core pillars: advocacy, peer support and information provision.
+Our goal is to improve the quality of life for people living with a bleeding disorder.
+We have been doing this for over fifty years, with the help of our dedicated volunteers who reside on our board and are active participants in our working groups.
+Together they work on our three core pillars: advocacy, peer support and information provision.

-Do you have any questions or do you need help?
+Do you have any questions or are you in need of any other assistance?

 Feel free to get in touch with us: